 I didn’t have the most open-mindedness when I moved to Auckland, as I didn’t have the best first impression.
 However, after living here and actually exploring the city and its surroundings, I started to appreciate what a good place I’m living in!
 And now I’m a proud resident of New Zealand.

-Whether you’re here on a working holiday visa, another type of long-term visa, or are here for only a few weeks or months as a tourist, Auckland is a great place to start and get settled into this beautiful country.
+Whether you’re here on a working holiday visa, another type of long-term visa, you'll love living in Auckland...so long as you give it a fair chance.
 There is a mix of many nationalities, cultural backgrounds, and communities.
 You will fit in very quickly and find your place!

 Top Reasons to Move to Auckland, New Zealand